Mansfield Park (1999 film): Plot

-At the age of 10, Fanny Price is sent to live with her wealthy uncle and aunt, Sir Thomas and Lady Bertram, as her own parents do not have enough money to support their many children.
-Once at Mansfield Park, Fanny meets her cousins Tom Jr., Maria, Edmund, and Julia, as well as Fanny's other maternal aunt, Mrs Norris.
+At the age of 10, Fanny Price is sent to live with her wealthy uncle and aunt, Sir Thomas and Lady Bertram.
+Once at Mansfield Park, Fanny meets her cousins Tom, Maria, Edmund and Julia, as well as Fanny's other maternal aunt, Mrs Norris.
 Fanny does not feel welcome, and Mrs Norris treats her more like a servant than a relative.
-Edmund behaves kindly to her, and the two develop a friendship that grows as the years progress.
+Edmund behaves kindly to her and the two develop a friendship that grows as the years progress.

 When Fanny is eighteen, Sir Thomas and his eldest son Tom travel to Antigua.
 In their absence, the Bertram family is disrupted by the arrival of Henry and Mary Crawford, relatives of the local clergyman.
 Worldly, cynical and beautiful, Mary and Henry arrive looking for amusement.
 Edmund is instantly smitten with Mary, somewhat ignoring and hurting Fanny.
 Maria and Julia both vie for Henry's affections, even though Maria is already engaged to Mr Rushworth.
-Henry shamelessly flirts with Maria.
 Later, Tom returns from Antigua, arriving drunk and bringing a friend, Mr Yates, with him.
-Yates and Tom convince the Bertrams and Crawfords to stage a risque play, Lovers' Vows.
-The play allows the young people to openly flirt with each other.
-Edmund initially speaks out against the play but changes his mind when he is offered a part that allows him to act out flirtatious scenes with Mary.
-Sir Thomas arrives home and in anger immediately stops the play.
+Yates and Tom convince the Bertrams and Crawfords to stage the risqué play Lovers' Vows, a play that allows the young people to openly flirt with each other.
+Edmund initially speaks out against the play but changes his mind when he is offered a part that allows him to act out intimate scenes with Mary.
+Sir Thomas arrives home and in anger immediately stops the rehearsals.